certmichelin/Redscan-Nuclei-Miscellaneous/README.md

 ### Description

-Check miscellaneous using nucleai exposed panels tags and insert vulnerabilities according to the template severity
+Check miscellaneous using nuclei miscellaneous tags and insert vulnerabilities according to the template severity

 ### How to develop